 According to the Department of Home Affairs you may be asked to provide confirmation of financial capacity to receive a student visa.
 From the 1st February 2018 the 12 months minimum living cost is:

-Student/guardian: AUD20,290

-Partner/spouse: AUD 7,100

-Child: AUD3,040
+As of October 2019 the 12-month living costs are;

+For students or guardians - AUD$21,041

+For partners coming with you - AUD$7,362

+For a child coming with you - AUD$3,152

 Living costs in general may vary greatly depending on your preferences and circumstances.
 You may search for accommodation in newspapers, websites, real estate agencies or ask the College for assistance.
 Please see some options and prices below, however note that these are only estimates and should only be used as a guide.